Gleoman/makers-bnb/README.md

 Listed within the README are user stories which given more time we would have wanted to implement.
 Given more time we would have looked into testing user payment, and added unit testing for database amendment.

+We would have also reviewed the code to clean up the codebase and separate the controller file.
+Code standards could also be improved by ensuring all the code fits code convention and styling.

 ### Usage

 #### Getting started